Raelyn Cole Editorial Fellowship

 LOREX

-Limnology and Oceanography Research Exchange (LOREX) is an NSF-funded initiative (award #1831075, 2019-2021) to provide training in international research for graduate students.
-The program aims to foster international research collaborations through professional development training open to the all ASLO student members and to provide a competitive paid research exchanges opportunity for select graduate students.
+Limnology and Oceanography Research Exchange (LOREX) is an NSF-funded initiative (award #1831075, 2019-2025) to provide training in international research for graduate and undergraduate students.
+The program aims to foster international research collaborations through professional development training open to the all ASLO student members and to provide a competitive paid research exchanges opportunity for select students.
 Professional development training will occur through webinars, web resources, and conference workshops.
-Up to 30 graduate students (US citizens or permanent residents) studying in a US institute travel to one of seven international host institutions each year to conduct collaborative research in aquatic science.
+Up to 8 graduate students and 8 undergraduate students (US citizens or permanent residents) studying in a US institute travel to one of seven international host institutions each year to conduct collaborative research in aquatic science.

 Eco-DAS